jeremylong/DependencyCheck/README.md

 ## 9.0.0 Upgrade Notice

+**Upgrading to 9.0.0 or later is mandatory**; previous versions of dependency-check utilize the NVD data feeds which will be deprecated on Dec 15th, 2023.
+Versions earlier then 9.0.0 are no longer supported and could fail to work after Dec 15th, 2023.

 ### NVD API Key Highly Recommended

 With 9.0.0 dependency-check has moved from using the NVD data-feed to the NVD API.